Find a Registered Therapist in St. Catharines, ON

-Our highly experienced team of professionals has a diverse range of specializations and all registered psychotherapists hold a minimum master’s level education.
+Our highly experienced team of professional therapists has a diverse range of specializations and hold a minimum master’s level education.
 Nōmina has clinical expertise in various therapeutic trauma approaches such as ISTDP, EMDR, and cognitive modalities such as CBT, DBT, and ACT.
 With these, Nōmina will deliver a comprehensive approach to healing not found elsewhere in other therapy programs.

 We respectfully acknowledge that we live and work on the unceded traditional territory of the Anishinaabe and Haudenosaunee peoples.

 The dedicated people at Nōmina St. Catharines share a united passion and purpose.

 BSc, MACP, RP(q)